Here is an age old topic telemarketing companies struggle with and how they go about their business.

 I could not tell you how many times one of our associates did not get a lead from a call attempt on the spot, but it turned into a referral for another company they know needs the solution, future business because they appreciated the tactful approach, or re-direction to the proper people internally that no bought list could have provided.

-That’s the difference between a professional in marketing and telemarketing.
+That’s the difference between a professional in marketing and script reading telemarketing.

 The word telemarketer has been watered down over the past decade with technology.
 Companies can set up call centers faster and cheaper than ever before and it shows in the final product, their outbound calls.
 No longer to people think of telemarketers as sales men and women building contacts.
-It has unfortunately become this nasty phone creature looking to bother you, read you a terrible script, waste your time, and ultimately try to get your personal information.
+It has unfortunately become this nasty phone creature looking to bother you, script reading something of zero quality or value, waste your time, and ultimately try to get your personal information.
 We’ve been fighting that battle for 20 years now with tremendous results.

 One of the big misconceptions people get with telemarketing and professional-level telemarketing is the goal.
 Do you want to contact 1000 people are just blurt out a 1 line message and more on?
 Then that call center is best for you.
 Chances are you’re going to get zero business out of it and waste everyones time.
 You don’t react to those calls right?
 Why on earth would your target audience.
 In professional-level telemarketing the goal is to have successful interactions with decision-makers.
 1000 calls is never going to happen on the same size/budget campaign as the call center people, it’s just not realistic.
 Getting a list back of 1000 calls where 95% of them were little more than “call attempt” is useless.
 On the other hand getting a list back of 200 calls where 60-100 of them had conversations with people of influence in the companies reached?
 Golden.
 That’s true market intel that will benefit your company and internal sales staff.
 It’s also the biggest difference in our marketing approach compared to the call centers.